 Yeah, I know I am already branded as one because I did not believe her story.
 Rather I think it is merely a publicity stunt by her.
 Here are the reasons –

 - The second incident was in her college.
 A person Barkha dated had abused her and lawyers intimidated her against going to court.
 Oh, what a bullshit story!
 In India, violence against women is already taken seriously.
 If Barkha was really hit, she had a thousand ways to get justice.
-Also, her attitude in open forums, tell us Barkha is not one who is ever afraid of shouting out her mind and could be violent as well.
+Also, her attitude in open forums, tell us Barkha is not the one who is ever afraid of shouting her mind out and she herself could be violent as well.
 Then why she didn’t go ahead with her plans to teach that man a lesson?
 Something not quite right here.
-The story she wrote about violence against the woman could actually be violence by a woman.
+The story she wrote about violence against the woman could actually be violence by the woman.

 - While elaborating why she broke her silence after so many years, Barkha told that while she believed women should come out and report sexual violence, she had to become a leader and show the way to them.
 We understand that very well, but don’t understand why she needed so many years and an international forum to show the violence against her when she had already attended other international forums earlier and she had been very vocal about these issues always.
 So what changed?
 Oh yes, Barkha didn’t publish the book earlier.
 We understand.

 - We have seen both Jasleen Kaur and Rohtak Sister cases.
-We have seen how Barkha and her gang made them Bravehearts, idols.
+We have seen how Barkha and her gang made them Bravehearts, idols for women.
 We have also seen how they became silent after those criminals were exposed.
 All in the name of being women.
-When these criminals become victims of her, we know what she is talking about here.
+When these criminals become victims for her, we know what she is talking about in her own story.

-We can only tell her that Barkha, please don’t create so much drama that people start being insensitive towards the pain of those women who had suffered these in reality.
+We can only tell these women and Barkha that “(dear) Barkha, please don’t create so much drama that people start being insensitive towards the pain of those women who had suffered these in reality”.

 If you like articles on this site, please like and share and follow this blog to get fresh articles delivered directly to your inbox.